-c.
+- c.
 Autorotation must be initiated either simultaneously with the pitch departure, or immediately subsequent to it.
 No downgrade is to be applied if these two motions occur sequentially in the order just stated.
-Autorotation is difficult to discern but a definite clue is that there will be a yaw component to the rotation.
-Lacking any visible yaw, the aircraft will be rotating only on its roll axis and not presenting a true snap.
-As always, the competitor is given the benefit of the doubt, but if a judge is certain that autorotation is not present and therefore that a proper snap roll has not been executed, a zero (0) is to be given.

-d.
-Any rotation/roll observed prior to the required pitch movement is to be downgraded 0 .5 points for each 5 degrees of such rotation.
+Autorotation may difficult to discern, but there will be a visible yaw displacement to the rotation.
+Lacking any observable yaw component, the aircraft will be rotating only on its roll axis and not presenting a snap.
+As always, the pilot receives the benefit of the doubt, but if a judge is certain that autorotation is absent and that a proper snap roll has not been executed, the maneuver shall receive a zero (0). - d.
+Any rotation / roll observed prior to the required pitch movement is to be downgraded 0.5 points for each 5 degrees of such rotation. - e.

-e.
 In the event that the start of autorotation is delayed somewhat after the required pitch movement has been shown, it is possible that the aircraft will draw a visible line between the pitch and the start of autorotation.

-If this occurs, the maneuver should be zeroed (0).
+If this occurs, the maneuver shall receive a zero (0). - f.

-f.
 Autorotation, once initiated, must be maintained to the prescribed finish point of the snap roll.

-Coming out of autorotation early and aileroning to the end of the snap is a common error.
-In this case, a downgrade of 0.5 points for each 5 degrees is to be applied for the amount of rotation remaining at the point the autorotation ends, i.e., for however much the pilot ailerons to the finish.
-If the autorotation ends with more than 90 degrees of rotation remaining, even if the roll is completed with aileron, the snap roll is to be zeroed.

-g.
-Alignment during the snap will vary from the prescribed line of flight due to the yaw displacement that is characteristic of a proper snap.

-This variation may be very small.
-However, immediately on completion of autorotation, the aircraft must be realigned with the prescribed line of flight.
+Exiting autorotation early and completing the snap with ailerons is a common error.
+In these cases, a downgrade of 0.5 points for each 5 degrees of rotation remaining at the point the autorotation ends shall apply.
+If the autorotation ends with more than 90 degrees of rotation remaining, the snap roll is to be zeroed. - g.
+The aircraft's flight path may vary from the prescribed line of flight during the snap due to the pitch and yaw displacement which is characteristic of proper snaps.
+This variation may be small and difficult to detect.
+Displacement or the lack thereof, is not a judging criterion.
+Immediately upon completion of autorotation, the aircraft must be realigned with the prescribed line of flight.
 This will put the aircraft on a parallel but offset line or arc from that being flown prior to entry to the snap.
-If the aircraft exit from the snap is a line or arc that is identical to the entry line this is a clue that a proper snap was not executed.
-Again, the offset of the snap exit line or arc from snap entry line or arc may be very small but should be there.
 No penalty is to be applied for the offset or the realignment of the aircraft immediately after autorotation is completed.
-Lacking that realignment the extension of the snap exit line will be misaligned and that should be downgraded at 0.5 for each 5 degrees of misalignment from the prescribed line of flight in pitch, roll and yaw.
-"Line of flight" as just used here includes arcs.
+Lacking that realignment, the aircraft may establish a flight path not parallel to that prior to the snap.
+Any such misaligned flight path shall be downgraded at 0.5 for each 5 degrees of angular error from the prescribed line of flight in pitch, roll and yaw.
+Note: "Line of flight" as used here includes loops and part loops where roll elements are present.

-9.9.4: Family 9.11-9.12: Spins.
+8.9.4: Family 9.11-9.12: Spins.